Best Practices in Writing Intensive Courses

 WRITING IN NON-WI CLASSES

-• I require two lab reports, each of which must be revised and resubmitted.
+- I require two lab reports, each of which must be revised and resubmitted.
 The initial version requires only parts of a full lab report (data reduction, analysis, and presentation).
 The revision adds another section or two (introduction and discussion).

-• In a forty student class, I assign at least one and sometimes two papers.
-I use a grading rubric to summarize comments on papers.
-I also ask for several short discussions of how the student’s life experiences relate to the material.
+- In a forty-student class, I assign at least one and sometimes two papers.
+I use a rubric to summarize comments.
+I also use short in-class writings, announced ahead.